 On your skin, Black Seed Oil may cause a rash or hives.
 Best to do a small patch test before using a regular dose.

 Black Seed Oil is easily found in most health food stores and vitamin shops worldwide.
 You can get Black Seed Oil in a bottle.
 Or Black Seed extract as a powder.
 The Oil version in a bottle is most common.

 Always go for organic Black Seed Oil to ensure you are not getting any toxic pesticides or herbicides contaminating your oil.

 And select Black Seed Oil that comes in a dark amber glass bottle which helps prevent it from going rancid.

 Choose an oil that is cold-pressed because other methods of extraction involve high heat.
 Which can damage the beneficial compounds and fatty acids in the oil.
 And you’ll end up with Black Seed Oil that’s useless.

-I recommend and use Amazing Herbs Egyptian Black Seed Oil because it’s milder tasting.
+I recommend and use Amazing Herbs Egyptian Black Seed Oil (Amazon) because it’s milder tasting.
 It works and has good reviews.

-They also sell Black Seed Oil Soft-Gels if you can’t stand the taste.
+They also sell Black Seed Oil Soft-Gels (Amazon) if you can’t stand the taste.
 Each soft-gel is equivalent to ¼ teaspoon of oil.